-13.0 Themes - Past and Future Activities
+12.0 Themes - Past and Future Activities

 The Strategic Plan is organized into themes, using the mission and objectives of the WFEO and the WFEO-CAC as the context for the work.

-The following are the themes for 2011-2017.
+The following are the themes for 2015-2019:

-- 1. Partnerships, Co-operations, Global Alliances and Networking - 2.
-Anti-Corruption Capacity Building - 3.
-Anti-corruption Awareness, Training and Development of Systems - 4.
-Anti-Corruption Projects and co-operative initiatives - 5.
-Anti-Corruption Publications (webinars, newsletters, magazines)
+- (a) Contributing to the WFEO SDGs framework by working towards achieving SDG 16 and its relevant targets by 2030. - (b) Partnerships, Co-operations, Global Alliances and Networking - (c) Anti-Corruption Capacity Building, Awareness, Training and Development of Systems - (d) Anti-Corruption Projects and co-operative initiatives - (e) Anti-Corruption Publications (webinars, newsletters, magazines)

-Figure 5: Key Milestones 2014-2017
+Figure 5: Key Milestones 2015-2019